PsykeDady/TagSH/README.md

 `tagsh -l`
 - list all file under tag **javacodes**
 `tagsh -l javacodes`
+- remove tag javacode from eclipse/java element
+`tagsh -r javacodes java`
+- remove tag javacodes and all it's association
+`tagsh -r `javacodes`

 ## TODO list for next versions:

-- command to delete an association
+- ~~command to delete an association~~
-- command to delete an entire tag
+- ~~command to delete an entire tag~~
 - command to rename a tag
-- command to name/rename an association (in order to permit different directory with same name)
+- command to rename an association
 - ~~debug mode and silent mode (default)~~
 - implement language translations file ( ita, eng )
 - minimalist GUI and dolphin service with kdialog